Duke Health Performs World’s First Partial Heart Transplant

 In the novel partial heart transplant, Turek and the Duke team -- including fellow pediatric heart surgeon, Nicholas Andersen, M.D. and a large team of anesthesiologists, nurses, technicians and support staff -- used living tissue and valves.
 The tissue was procured from a donor heart that had strong valves, but could not be used for full transplant due to the condition of the muscle.

 The team’s effort to implant valves that could grow along with a patient appears to be a success.
-Owen is showing remarkable growth and improvements since undergoing the surgery on April 22, 2022, and his outlook remains strong.
+Owen is showing remarkable growth and improvements since undergoing the surgery in the spring of 2022, and his outlook remains strong.

 “What’s particularly remarkable about this procedure, is that not only is this innovation something that can extend the lives of children, but it makes use of a donated heart that would otherwise not be transplantable,” said Michael Carboni, M.D., an associate professor in the Department of Pediatrics at Duke University School of Medicine and Owen’s pediatric transplant cardiologist.